Three-dimensional Nonlinear Path-following Guidance with Bounded Input Constraints: Conclusions

 \section{Conclusions}

 In this paper, we proposed a simple, effective, and easy-to-implement nonlinear path-following guidance law that steers the UAV onto a desired curvilinear path in the three-dimensional setting within a fixed time, regardless of its initial configurations.
 The proposed approach accounted for the bounded control authority in the design, which makes it more suitable for real-world deployment.
 The proposed guidance strategy offered a generic treatment of the path-following problem so that the vehicle (multi-rotors or fixed-wing aircraft) could converge to any predefined path under some mild assumptions.
 Unlike the existing strategies, the proposed strategy did not require a separate switching algorithm in case the path consists of multiple segments.
-Furthermore, the proposed strategy only relied on the limited information for implementation, which makes it suitable for scenarios where the complete information is unavailable or hard to obtain, such as urban areas, indoors, GPS-denied environments, etc. Generalizing the proposed solution for cooperative path-following scenarios and incorporating the wind in the design could be some of the interesting future directions of the current work.
+Furthermore, the proposed strategy only relied on the relative information for implementation, which makes it suitable for scenarios where the complete information is unavailable or hard to obtain, such as urban areas, indoors, GPS-denied environments, etc.